Who am I?

 See my research.

-My additional interests include renewable energy and resource politics; political and social ecology; AI and technology ethics; U.S. political thought; constitutional law and judicial behavior; and the intellectual history of anarchist, libertarian, reactionary, and Romantic traditions.
+My additional interests include renewable energy and resource politics; political and social ecology; Indigenous political thought; AI and technology ethics; judicial behavior; and the intellectual history of anarchist, libertarian, reactionary, and Romantic traditions.